systematic-magic/pubmed/implemented_corrections_ckecking.rst

 2. Open the Production Mailbox (production@oncotarget.com)

-3. Copy PII from the dashbord and search it in the Production Mailbox for all emails containing pii number in the subject line.
+3. Copy PII from the dashbord and search Production Mailbox for all emails containing pii number in the subject line.
 There can be emails to Production Team as well as to the author(s) of the article.

-In general there can be 3 situations you would need to deal with:
+As far as authors are cocerned, there can be 3 situations you would need to deal with:

 a. :ref:`there was no communication with author<no_communication_with_author>`
 b. :ref:`there was communication with author and author have not replied yet<communication_but_not_replied_yet>`